googlefonts/googlefonts.github.io/gf-guide/onboarder-workflow.md

 Font files should always be packaged with [Packager](./package.md).
 The first comment and the title are generated by the tool and it ensures the font has been packaged by the Packager and not manually.

 Additional information can be added in the comment or the next to help the review.
-For example if something is expected to appear in the diff, it can spare time to the reviewer to know about it in advance.
-Eg: https://github.com/google/fonts/pull/6820#issuecomment-1741983529.
+For example if something is expected to appear in the diff, it can save time for the reviewer to know about it in advance.
+E.g.: https://github.com/google/fonts/pull/6820#issuecomment-1741983529.

 #### Labels

 Like issues, the PR must have labels to help understand the project and communicate within the team.
 These labels should be set by the onboarder onboarding the font.

-1. All PRs should be labelled at least with a *primary category label* (startwith `I`).
+1. All PRs should be labeled at least with a *primary category label* (starting with `I`).
 These labels are **grey** and inform about the **type of project**, typically:

     - <mark class=grey>I New font</mark>: this family has never been released before, therefore we will be careful of the quality of the design and the aspect of the font that can't be changed later such as the vertical metrics and the weight distribution etc.
     - <mark class=grey>I Font upgrade</mark>: this family has been released in the past, therefore we will be particularly careful about potential regressions.